– Aphorisms – Letter F –

-- “Failing To Prepare Is Preparing To Fail.” – This Aphorism can also be classified as an Interjection, a Proverb, and a Saying – and can be used as both advice and/or as a warning (as most aphorisms are) – by saying that if one “fails” to “prepare” for something (in other words, if does NOT prepare), then there is a very good chance that “failure” is exactly what the person will achieve… Thus the action of NOT preparing actually IS preparing… “to fail”.
+- “Failing To Prepare Is Preparing To Fail.” – This Aphorism can also be classified as an Interjection, a Proverb, and a Saying – and can be used as both advice and/or as a warning (as most aphorisms are) – by saying that if one “fails” to “prepare” for something (in other words, if One does NOT prepare), then there is a very good chance that “failure” is exactly what the person will achieve… Thus the action of NOT preparing actually is EQUAL TO preparing… “to fail”. –

 - “Put The Horse In Front Of The Cart” – This Idiomatic Aphorism can also be classified as an Interjection, A Proverb and a Saying, and can be turned into a Prepositional Phrasal Verb.
 It is very similar in meaning to the Idiomatic Aphorism: (to) “Build The House From The Ground Up” – both of which mean:

 But, this phrase is less focused on the “foundational” elements of a process, and is used more to say something like:

 “Do steps 1, 2, and 3, before moving on the step 4.”

 This is indicated by the fact that one must “put the horse in front of the cart” before that one can expect to get the cart moving anywhere.

 (See Also: “Build The House From The Ground Up”)